jphong125/stellaapic/Writerside/topics/Result.md

 will change the balance of the player in accordance with this request and return the updated balance.** <br />

-Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns. <br />   Players connection was lost in any cases so lucky monaco will do retransmission 10 times, then do not receive any result response. <br />
+Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns or Free Round (FRB). <br /> **If the result parameter value contains a bonusCode, it is a Free Round Result.** The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.
+If applicable, Also increase **balance in bonus parameters** (optional for statistics use). <br/> Players connection was lost in any cases so lucky monaco will do retransmission 10 times, then do not receive any result response. <br />

 Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.